swordlink1/WebNavigatorArchive/README.md

 Those are old versions without setups.
 I wouldn't want to pack the old versions in a zip or create installer files.
 However, you can still download the branch and extract the folder you want!
 # Important Note
 This was made 3 months ago and WebNavigator is now obsolete.
 You should try VisualBrowser.NET.
 I lost 1.17 beta when I was cleaning up my computer.
+# License
+You can modify, distribute, and use this software in any way.